 Do I need a midwife?

 Do you need a midwife?
 It depends on how you want your child delivered.
-If you prefer a home birth or a water birth, certainly a qualified midwife can assist you.
+If you prefer a home birth or water birth, certainly a qualified midwife can assist you.
 However, when choosing a midwife, ensure she has the proper credentials; has been a midwife for a number of years; and ask many questions regarding her role and how she views midwifery.
 You can tell a lot about a person when you ask them about the field they are in and their experiences.
 In addition, you need to check with your insurance company to ascertain if they cover you for home births as well as a midwife.

 Midwives today are more educated and more in tune with what a mom needs during the labor and delivery process.
 It is up to you to decide if this avenue is one you wish to explore further.

-For hospital birth, a midwife is likely to be around whether you like it or not.
+For a hospital birth, a midwife is likely to be around whether you like it or not.
 That doesn’t mean that she (or he) will be with you all the time, but it means that a properly trained person is available if and when you need it.

 Midwife or doctor?